Highlights of China

 Dominic Atterton (Staff)

-Amanfayun is located away from the center of Hangzhou in a beautiful area of forest and parkland.
-Its an incredible setting with a stream rushing through the center of the property and the cottage like rooms dotted around throughout the forest like a traditional village.
+Amanfayun is located away from the centre of Hangzhou in a beautiful area of forest and parkland.
+Its an incredible setting with a stream rushing through the centre of the property and the cottage like rooms dotted around throughout the forest like a traditional village.
 The rooms themselves are huge with toweringly high ceilings and acres of space.
 The style is incredibly clean and calming, lots of beach wood and calm lighting.
 The hotel is part of an ancient monastery and temple which is still in use and I lost count of the number of monks that I encountered walking along the main cobbled path that winds through the property along the river.
 Its wonderfully authentic and transports you to a different time and world in which you feel immediately immersed.
 There is a number of restaurants serving both Chinese and western cuisine and a traditional tea house which I would recommend you visit as its a fantastic experience.
 There is also a vegetarian restaurant onsite which is owned and operated by the local temple.
 One of the other highlights is the huge spa, which is set in its own pristine garden.
 The bath house contains 3 huge cedar tubs which can be filled to different temperatures and is bookable complimentary for guests of the hotel.
 This is also the location of the large outdoor pool perfect for cooling off in the summer when it can get very warm.

 Sophie Jones (Staff)